LukasBommes/PV-Hawk/README.md

 ### Plant layouts

-PV Mapper works best for large-scale ground-mounted PV plants with regular row-based layouts.
+PV Drone Inspect works best for large-scale ground-mounted PV plants with regular row-based layouts.
 In principle, plants with irregular layouts or non-row based layouts can also be processed.
 However, there are some limitations to this.

 For example, when scanning large arrays of densely packed PV modules (as common on large rooftops), GPS accuracy becomes important.
 We found that the accuracy of standard GPS is not sufficient and a more accurate RTK-GPS is required.

 Another issue occurs with rooftop plants, where there are more obstructions than in a ground-mounted plant, e.g. windows, chimneys, piping, etc. In these cases PV moudle segmentation by Mask R-CNN is likely to fail as lots of false positives are generated.
 This is because we trained Mask R-CNN on a dataset containing only ground-mounted PV plants.
-Future versions of PV Mapper should consider this by re-training the Mask R-CNN on a larger corpus of PV plants including rooftop plants.
-If you want to use PV Mapper for such rooftop plants, you need to fine-tune Mask R-CNN yourself for the time being as described in [Train the Mask R-CNN model](#train-the-mask-r-cnn-model-optional).
+Future versions of PV Drone Inspect should consider this by re-training the Mask R-CNN on a larger corpus of PV plants including rooftop plants.
+If you want to use PV Drone Inspect for such rooftop plants, you need to fine-tune Mask R-CNN yourself for the time being as described in [Train the Mask R-CNN model](#train-the-mask-r-cnn-model-optional).

 ### OpenSfM reconstruction failures